-The School has a pastoral system that encourages open and, if necessary, confidential discussions between students, parents/guardians and other relevant adults, including non-academic personnel such as reception and catering staff and anti-bullying ambassadors.
-Appropriate adults for students to approach with concerns include: their tutor, Head of Year, the DSL, a subject teacher, a member of the SLT or any other responsible person.
+The School has a pastoral system that encourages open, and, if necessary, confidential discussions between students, parents/guardians and other relevant adults, including non-academic personnel such as the Pastoral Assistant, reception, catering staff and anti-bullying ambassadors.
+Appropriate adults for students to approach with concerns include their Form Tutor, Head of Year, class teacher, the Assistant Head (Pastoral), the Deputy Head (Pastoral), any member of the SLT or any other responsible person.

-Any allegation of or expression of concern over bullying is passed on immediately to the relevant Tutor, Head of Year, who undertake(s) a thorough investigation and reports as quickly as possible to the Deputy Head (Pastoral).
+Any allegation of or expression of concern over bullying is passed on immediately to the relevant Form Tutor, Head of Year and/or pastoral team member who undertake(s) a thorough investigation and reports as quickly as possible to the Deputy Head (Pastoral).

-The complaint and subsequent actions are logged "bullying" file as well as in the 'complaints' file.
+The complaint and subsequent actions are logged on ISAMS via the "bullying" log.
 This information is monitored by SLT to try to identify and respond to developing patterns.